-The latest measured telescope throughput numbers are shown as the dark magenta circles.
+The latest measured telescope throughput numbers are shown as the grey circles.
 The telescope throughput has increased significantly from before to after the 2020 shutdown, being better than the expected throughput in the red part of the spectrum, but not yet at blue and intermediate wavelengths.
+The latest results however indicate that the throughput has decreased dramatically.
+This has been attributed to a significant drop in mirror reflectivity due to struggles with the mirror coating plant.
 To calculate the telescope throughput, we assume a fixed SALTICAM throughput.
 Since this time around all three systems (the telescope's SAC, SALTICAM optics and RSS optics) were cleaned, it is not possible to establish where the improvements are.
 There still appears to be some blue loss in SALTICAM - it is not yet clear whether the SALTICAM filters were also cleaned during the shutdown, so it may perhaps be due to this.
-We also suspect an aging SAC to be the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.
+We also suspect an ageing SAC to be the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.

-Figure 4.2: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometers) are compared to expectations.
-The most recent values are indicated with the light grey circles.
+Figure 4.2: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometres) are compared to expectations.
+The most recent values are indicated with the grey circles.
 Measurements correspond to the 7-10 best quality mirror segments.

 The RSS instrument-specific throughput had been significantly reduced over all wavelengths since the re-commissioning of the instrument in 2011.
 A major overhaul of RSS took place in September and October of 2014 during which many of the optics were cleaned and optical coupling fluids in the collimator were replaced.
 This resulted in approximately 40% increase in RSS throughput (and more in the blue part of the spectrum) judged from both pre-installation laser measurements and on-sky standard star measurements.
-Additional causes of poor throughput were attributed to several degraded coatings through the fixing of these is now on-hold due to lack of funding.
+Additional causes of poor throughput were attributed to several degraded coatings, though the fixing of these is now on-hold due to lack of funding.
 A new optical service was done in August 2016 which recovered the slowly deteriorating RSS efficiency (by about 10%) to the clean 2014 values.
-The 2017 values are also similar.
 It is now planned that RSS will undergo a routine optics clean every 24 months or so.

-Figure 4.3: Current and historical RSS + telescope throughput values for different wavelengths (in micrometers).
-The most recent values are indicated with the light grey circles.
+Figure 4.3: Current and historical RSS + telescope throughput values for different wavelengths (in micrometres).
+The most recent values are indicated with the grey circles.

-The RSS + telescope throughput is significantly higher than it has ever been (Fig. 4.3).
+The RSS + telescope throughput increased significantly after the shutdown in 2020 (Fig. 4.3).
 It must be again noted, however, that since both SALTICAM and the SAC were cleaned but SALTICAM has been assumed to be constant, the increases in throughput due to SALTICAM are now assigned to RSS + telescope.
-Nevertheless, this is a huge improvement over previous measurements.
+The latest results, however, indicate that the throughput has decreased.
+As mentioned above, this has been attributed to a significant drop in mirror reflectivity due to struggles with the mirror coating plant.